MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 ## Get context in shared channels

 When the content UX is loaded in a shared channel, use the data received from `getContext` call for  shared channel changes.
 If tab makes use of any of the following values, you must populate the `channelType` field to determine if the tab is loaded in a shared channel, and respond appropriately.
 For shared channels, the `groupId` value is `null`, since the host team's groupId does not accurately reflect the true membership of the shared channel.
-To address this, the `hostTeamGroupID` and `hostTenantID` properties are newly added and useful for making Microsoft Graph API calls to retrieve membership.
-The term "host Team" refers to the Team that created the shared channel.
-The term "current Team" refers to Team that the current user is accessing the shared channel from.
+To address this, the `hostTeamGroupID` and `hostTenantID` properties are newly added and useful for making Microsoft Graph API calls to retrieve membership. `hostTeam` refers to the Team that created the shared channel. `currentTeam` refers to Team that the current user is accessing the shared channel from.

 For more information about these concepts, see [Shared channels](~/concepts/build-and-test/shared-channels.md).